SwiftyVK/SwiftyVK/README.md

 *1. In Xcode -> Target -> Info*

+* Add new URL Type with URL identifier `vkauthorize`
 * Add new URL Type with URL identifier `vk$YOUR_APP_ID$` (e.g. vk1234567890)
 * Add app schemas to Info.plist file:
 ```html